 Know before you go

-Parking informationPark in a layby just off the Turnlee Road (A6016), a little passed the track going to the reserve (heading North into Glossop).
+Parking informationPark in a layby just off the Turnlee Road (A6016), a little past the track going to the reserve (heading North into Glossop).
 Walk up the steep track to the reserve entrance (shown on the map).

 Follow the farm track past Lees Hall to the reserve entrance.